mmccaff/giphy-battle/README.md

 a different random image.
 To test this, you can load http://localhost:3000/ and http://localhost:3000/battle and use the battle route to immediately change the image seen in the / route.
 You can also send a url to an image instead of a tag, and that will be loaded as the img src via the url param.

-This is useful at the office if you have a television mounted on the wall and would like different people to be able to remotely trigger changes of the Giphy displayed on the tv in realtime, without having to access the keyboard connected to the television.

 # Future features:
 * Get a private api key from Giphy instead of using the rate-limited public key